pytest-dev/pytest-order/dev/_sources/index.rst.txt

 adds ordering to the existing functionality if needed.

 .. note::
   This feature is considered experimental.
-It will not handle all cases of defined dependencies.
-If there is sufficient demand (reflected in issues), this may be expanded.
+It may not handle all cases of defined dependencies.
+Please write an issue if you need further support.

 Miscellaneous
 =============